travetto/travetto/module/auth-rest-jwt/README.md

   }

   postConstruct(): void {

-    this.maxAgeMs = typeof this.maxAge === 'string' ?
-TimeUtil.timeToMs(this.maxAge as '1y') : this.maxAge;

-    if (!this.signingKey) {
+    this.maxAgeMs = TimeUtil.asMillis(this.maxAge);

-      if (Env.production) {
+    if (!this.signingKey && Env.production) {
       throw new AppError('The default signing key is only valid for development use, please specify a config value at rest.auth.jwt.signingKey');

     }
-      this.signingKey = 'dummy';
+    this.signingKey ??= 'dummy';
-    }
   }
 }